How To Build Your First Multi-Vendor Ecommerce Website (Full Guide)

 Signup

-The signup form is essentially the vendor registration form that users must fill up to apply to your multi-vendor ecommerce site as vendors.
+The signup form is the vendor registration form users fill out to apply as vendors on your multi-vendor ecommerce site.
 Customizing this form allows you to select what information to gather from aspiring vendors during the application process.

-Tick the checkboxes of the details that you consider most crucial.
-For example, you can tick the “Required” checkboxes for Store phone, Store opening hours, Paypal email, Store icon, Facebook, and SEO Title if these pieces of information are relevant to your business needs.
+• For example, you might require Store phone, Store opening hours, PayPal email, Store icon, Facebook, and SEO Title if those details matter to your marketplace setup.

 Recommended settings